+Welcome to the EduApps research collaboration and dissemination site.
 This research has been made possible by the Ontario Research Fund, funding research excellence.

-- To design, develop, implement, evaluate, and make available through a learning portal (EDUZONE) a suite of educational apps that focus on helping students build confidence and competencies in three domains: 1)Cognitive (Mind Zone); 2) Social-Emotional (Community Zone); and, 3) Physical (Body Zone);
+- To design, develop, implement, evaluate, and make available through a learning portal (EDUZONE) a suite of educational apps that focus on helping students build confidence and competencies in three domains: 1)Cognitive (Mind Zone); 2) Physical (Body Zone); and 3) Social-Emotional (Community Zone);

 - To explore the impact of the learning portal (EDUZONE) on the learning of students, their teachers, and the community; and

 - To build capacity for investigating and affecting innovation in formal and informal education settings in the use of the digital innovation.